 It’s important to speak with your vet about which vaccines are most appropriate for your pet based on their lifestyle and location.

 Unfortunately, animals can’t tell you when they’re sick or injured.
 Sometimes it’s an upset stomach — and sometimes they’ve ingested an entire spool of thread while you were out grocery shopping.
-Avoid undue and entirely preventable stress by finding a good, reliable, and trustworthy vet before anything terrible happens to your pet.
+Avoid undue and entirely preventable stress by finding a reliable and trustworthy vet close to where you live.